 07 Feb 21 MARCH 2011 – ESSENTIAL ELEMENTS OF A CONTRACT

-Q.What are the essential elements of a Contract for the sale of land?
+Q.What are the essential elements of a Contract of Sale on lands?

 A. Generally, the position is as set out below.
 This is a complex area and the summary below is only a brief overview of the position.
 A more detailed consideration may be needed in individual cases.